COVID-19: FG confirms another case

 “Nevertheless, the Federal Ministry of Health, following best practice, decided to test these persons for the possible presence of coronavirus in their systems.

-“On 8th March 2020, scientists confirmed the presence of coronavirus in one of the contacts.
-It is my duty, therefore, to announce a new case of coronavirus disease (COVID-19) in Nigeria .
+“On March 8 2020, scientists confirmed the presence of coronavirus in one of the contacts.
+It is my duty, therefore, to announce a new case of coronavirus disease (COVID-19) in Nigeria.

 “The newly confirmed case is an Ogun State contact of the index case, but he has no significant clinical symptoms.
 This brings the total number of confirmed COVID-19 cases in Nigeria today to two.